Temporal structures of the X-ray photoemission problem

-Interest in XAS and XPS motivated mathematical studies in the late 1960s \cite{mahan1967excitons,1969NoD1097,1970DoS285}, which identified a power law in the near-threshold frequency dependence of each current: the Nozières-De Dominicis \cite{1969NoD1097} and Doniach-Sunjic \cite{1970DoS285} laws for XAS and XPS, respectively.
-Subsequent research determined the prefactors of the power laws and identified a secondary threshold associated with photoemission from the bound state that the core-hole potential splits off the conduction band \cite{Nozieres71,ohtaka1990}.
+Subsequent research determined the prefactors of the power laws and identified a secondary threshold at higher energy, associated with excitations from the \emph{bound state} that splits off the bottom of the conduction band under the attraction of the core hole \cite{Nozieres71,ohtaka1990,cornaglia2007}.
 We are unaware of parallel developments in the time domain.

-The photoemission problem is more than a checkpoint in the algorithm development itinerary.
-The time dependence of the fidelity has features that merit physical discussion.
-As expected, the fidelity decreases following a Doniach-Sunjic power law, but we shall see that the decay is enveloped by a sharply defined damped oscillation.
-This behavior evidences interference among transitions from the initial state (the quantum state of the electron gas before absorption of the x-ray) to the final states (the excited states generated by the sudden creation of a localized potential).
-The occupation of the bound state sorts the final states into two classes: the \emph{plugged} states, in which the bound state is occupied, and the \emph{unplugged} ones, in which it is vacant.
-The energy needed to unplug the bound state determines the frequency of the oscillation.
+{XAS and XPS proved instrumental in extending NRG to excitation properties in the frequency domain \cite{PhysRevB224994,oliveira1981,cox1985,libero1990,oliveira1985,PhysRevB.24.4863}}.
+In the time domain, the photoemission problem is more than a checkpoint in the algorithm-development itinerary, {exhibiting features that merit physical discussion}.
+As expected, the fidelity decreases following a Doniach-Sunjic power law, but we shall see that a sharply defined damped oscillation envelops the decay.
+This behavior evidences interference among transitions from the initial many-body state (the quantum state of the electron gas before absorption of the x-ray) to the final many-body states (the excited states generated by the sudden creation of a localized potential).
+The occupation of the bound state sorts the final states into two classes: the \emph{plugged} many-body states, with an occupied bound state, and the \emph{unplugged} ones, with a vacant bound state.
+The energy needed to vacate the bound state determines the frequency of the oscillation.
 The damping is due to the distinct decay rates: the amplitude of the interference diminishes with time because the unplugged states decay faster than the plugged ones.
-In summary, the time dependence of the fidelity displays rich physics, bringing to light features that are hardly discernible in plots of the photoemission rate as a function of frequency.
+In summary, the time dependence of the fidelity displays rich physics, {bringing to light features that are hardly discernible in plots of the photoemission rate as a function of frequency}.